BK3536/WASD/README.md

 * **Large-scale Dataset**: A comprehensive dataset comprising 85,500 samples across 19 bands.
 * **Versatile Usage**: Includes both object detection and normal data, suitable for both supervised and unsupervised learning approaches.

+## Notes on the ADC for power calibration (described in metadata json file)
+* The iq_level_offset is a calibration correction expressed in dB, i.e., an offset applied to the raw IQ values (integer outputs from the ADC) to convert them into actual power levels in dBm.
+* The reference_level specifies the absolute power level (in dBm) to which the raw IQ values correspond.
+The unit of iq_level_offset is dBµV.
+For example, if you add –26.191406 to the IQ power data, you obtain the value in dBµV, and by subtracting 107 from that, you obtain the value in dBm.
+The unit of reference_level is dBmV.

 ## Dataset Structure
 |-- Dataset/
 |  |--IQ data.zip